Keeping you up to date with current rabbit care, welfare and rescue news.

 Following recent radio interviews where BBC presenters have thought it funny to suggest pet rabbits are devoured, this come as a pleasant surprise....

+Peach, Pear and Plum are looked after by residents at Enstone House and staff say caring for the pets has improved their mental well-being and happiness.
+Recent research has suggested that, as well as bringing emotional and physical benefits to owners, pets could also have a positive impact on the symptoms of Alzheimer’s disease.
 Caroline Dyett, manager of the care home in Chipping Norton, Oxfordshire, says: “It helps the residents, it gives them something to nurture and get involved with and it is definitely a talking point.”

-An excellent film by the RWAF, with music especially recroded by Maria Danes to promote their campaign ' A hutch is not enough' - which now features a film by Happy Hopper's Stewie Bunster and Anne McBride.
+An excellent film by the RWAF, with music especially recroded by Maria Danesto promote their campaign ' A hutch is not enough' - which now features a film by Happy Hopper's Stewie Bunster and Anne McBride.

 "Rabbits are not designed to live in a confined space.
 In the wild they cover an area equivalent to 30 football pitches.
 They're not designed to live alone either - wild rabbits live in large social groups, foraging, grooming each other and huddling together for warmth.
 Rabbits living alone experience high levels of stress.